-The Statement is a brief written description of the rights of way.
+The Statement is a brief written description of the rights of way shown on the definitive map; widths of routes and path furniture are not included in the Statement.

 The County Council, as surveying authority has a duty under Section 53 of the Wildlife and Countryside Act, 1981 to keep the Definitive Map and Statement under continuous review.